 Glucagon and Ketosis: Opposing Forces

 Glucagon and ketosisA Deep Dive into the Metabolic State Transforming Health and Wellness Imagine your body as a hybrid car, capable of running on two distinct fuel sources: gasoline (carbohydrates) and electricity (fat).
-Ketosis is like switching your body’s engine from gasoline… Read More have opposing actions in the body.
+Ketosis is like switching your body’s engine from gasoline to electricity, primarily using fat for fuel instead of carbohydrates….
+Read More have opposing actions in the body.
 Ketosis is a metabolic state where the body primarily burns fat for fuel, leading to the production of ketonesKetones, organic compounds produced by the liver, are the unsung heroes of energy metabolism, stepping in when glucose, the body’s primary fuel, becomes scarce.
-Think of them as a reserve power generator, kicking into gear when the main power supply… Read More.
+Think of them as a reserve power generator, kicking into gear when the main power supply (carbohydrates) is low.
+While often associated with the ketogenic diet,… Read More.
 Glucagon, on the other hand, promotes glucose production and utilization, which can counteract the metabolic shift towards ketosis.

 Additional Insights into Glucagon: